happyqingye/FilterCode/README.md

 # FilterCode
 This plugin allows you filter code base on results of "find in Files" repeatedly.
+Usually used for code auditing.
 This project lives at https://github.com/happyqingye/FilterCode

 ## The current keyboard shortcut is: